Professor David FarringtonEmeritus Professor of Psychological Criminology

 Emeritus Professor of Psychological Criminology

 David P. Farrington, O.B.E., is Emeritus Professor of Psychological Criminology at the Institute of Criminology, Cambridge University.
-He received the Stockholm Prize in Criminology, and the Freda Adler Distinguished Scholar Award of the American Society of Criminology Division of International Criminology, in 2013, as well as the August Vollmer Award of the American Society of Criminology and the Juvenile Justice Without Borders International Award of the International Juvenile Justice Observatory in 2014.
+He has been chosen to receive the John Paul Scott Award of the International Society for Research on Aggression in 2018, for significant lifetime contributions to aggression research.
+He received the Stockholm Prize in Criminology, and the Freda Adler Distinguished Scholar Award of the American Society of Criminology Division of International Criminology, in 2013, as well as the August Vollmer Award of the American Society of Criminology for outstanding contributions to the prevention of delinquency, and the Juvenile Justice Without Borders International Award of the International Juvenile Justice Observatory in 2014.
 He is a Fellow of the British Academy, of the Academy of Medical Sciences, of the British Psychological Society, of the American Society of Criminology, and of the International Society for Research on Aggression.
 He is also an Honorary Fellow of the British Psychological Society, and an Honorary Life Member of the British Society of Criminology and of the British Psychological Society Division of Forensic Psychology.
-He is a Chartered Forensic Psychologist, Chair of the Division of Developmental and Life-Course Criminology of the American Society of Criminology, a member of the Campbell Collaboration Crime and Justice Group Steering Committee, a member of the Evidence Panel of the Early Intervention Foundation, a member of the Long Range Planning Committee of the American Society of Criminology, joint editor of the journal Criminal Behaviour and Mental Health, and a member of the editorial boards of 14 other journals.
-He has been President of the American Society of Criminology (the first and only person from outside North America to be elected to this office), President of the European Association of Psychology and Law, President of the British Society of Criminology, President of the Academy of Experimental Criminology, Chair of the Division of Forensic Psychology of the British Psychological Society, Chair of the Advisory Board of the European Commission Communities That Care project, Vice-Chair of the U.S. National Academy of Sciences Panel on Violence, Co-chair of the U.S. Office of Juvenile Justice and Delinquency Prevention Study Groups on Serious and Violent Juvenile Offenders and on Very Young Offenders, Co-Chair of the Campbell Collaboration Crime and Justice Group, Co-chair of the U.S. National Institute of Justice Study Group on Transitions from Juvenile Delinquency to Adult Crime, Co-chair of the Centre for Disease Control's Expert Panel on Protective Factors against Youth Violence, Chair of the U.K. Department of Health Advisory Committee for the National Programme on Forensic Mental Health, Chair of the Board of Examiners in Forensic Psychology of the British Psychological Society, Co-chair of the High Security Psychiatric Services Commissioning Board (U.K. Department of Health) Network on Primary Prevention of Adult Antisocial Behaviour, co-Principal Investigator of the Pittsburgh Youth Study, Acting Director of the Cambridge University Institute of Criminology, a member of the U.S. National Academy of Sciences Committee on Law and Justice, a member of the U.S. National Academy of Sciences Panel on Criminal Career Research, a member of the U.S. National Academy of Sciences Committee on Assessing the Research Programme of the National Institute of Justice, Visiting Fellow at the U.S. National Institute of Justice, Visiting Fellow at the U.S. Bureau of Justice Statistics, Leverhulme Trust Emeritus Fellow, and a member of the National Parole Board for England and Wales.
-He has received B.A., M.A. and Ph.D. degrees in psychology from Cambridge University, an honorary degree of Sc.D. from Trinity College, University of Dublin, the Sellin-Glueck Award of the American Society of Criminology for international contributions to criminology, the Sutherland Award of the American Society of Criminology for outstanding contributions to criminology, the European Association of Psychology and Law Award for Outstanding Career-Long Contributions to the Scientific Study of Law and Human Behaviour, the Joan McCord Award of the Academy of Experimental Criminology for Distinguished Contributions to Life-Course Criminology, the Jerry Lee Award of the American Society of Criminology Division of Experimental Criminology, for life-time achievements in experimental criminology, the Robert Boruch Award of the Campbell Collaboration for Contributions to Research that Informs Public Policy, the Beccaria Gold Medal of the Criminology Society of German-Speaking Countries, the Senior Prize of the British Psychological Society Division of Forensic Psychology, the U.S. Office of Juvenile Justice and Delinquency Prevention Outstanding Contributions Award and the Hermann Mannheim Prize of the International Centre for Comparative Criminology.
+He is a Chartered Forensic Psychologist, a member of the Evidence Panel of the Early Intervention Foundation, joint editor of the journal Criminal Behaviour and Mental Health, and a member of the editorial boards of several other journals.
+He has been President of the American Society of Criminology (the first and only person from outside North America to be elected to this office), President of the European Association of Psychology and Law, President of the British Society of Criminology, President of the Academy of Experimental Criminology, Chair of the Division of Developmental and Life-Course Criminology of the American Society of Criminology, Chair of the Division of Forensic Psychology of the British Psychological Society, Chair of the Advisory Board of the European Commission Communities That Care project, Vice-Chair of the U.S. National Academy of Sciences Panel on Violence, Co-chair of the U.S. Office of Juvenile Justice and Delinquency Prevention Study Groups on Serious and Violent Juvenile Offenders and on Very Young Offenders, Co-Chair of the Campbell Collaboration Crime and Justice Group, Co-chair of the U.S. National Institute of Justice Study Group on Transitions from Juvenile Delinquency to Adult Crime, Co-chair of the Centre for Disease Control's Expert Panel on Protective Factors against Youth Violence, Chair of the U.K. Department of Health Advisory Committee for the National Programme on Forensic Mental Health, Chair of the Board of Examiners in Forensic Psychology of the British Psychological Society, Co-chair of the High Security Psychiatric Services Commissioning Board (U.K. Department of Health) Network on Primary Prevention of Adult Antisocial Behaviour, co-Principal Investigator of the Pittsburgh Youth Study, Acting Director of the Cambridge University Institute of Criminology, a member of the U.S. National Academy of Sciences Committee on Law and Justice, a member of the U.S. National Academy of Sciences Panel on Criminal Career Research, a member of the U.S. National Academy of Sciences Committee on Assessing the Research Programme of the National Institute of Justice, a member of the Long Range Planning Committee of the American Society of Criminology, Visiting Fellow at the U.S. National Institute of Justice, Visiting Fellow at the U.S. Bureau of Justice Statistics, a Leverhulme Trust Emeritus Fellow, and a member of the National Parole Board for England and Wales.
+He received B.A., M.A. and Ph.D. degrees in psychology from Cambridge University, an honorary degree of Sc.D. from Trinity College, University of Dublin, the Sellin-Glueck Award of the American Society of Criminology for international contributions to criminology, the Sutherland Award of the American Society of Criminology for outstanding contributions to criminology, the European Association of Psychology and Law Award for Outstanding Career-Long Contributions to the Scientific Study of Law and Human Behaviour, the Joan McCord Award of the Academy of Experimental Criminology for Distinguished Contributions to Life-Course Criminology, the Jerry Lee Award of the American Society of Criminology Division of Experimental Criminology for life-time achievements in experimental criminology, the Robert Boruch Award of the Campbell Collaboration for Contributions to Research that Informs Public Policy, the Beccaria Gold Medal of the Criminology Society of German-Speaking Countries, the Senior Prize of the British Psychological Society Division of Forensic Psychology, the U.S. Office of Juvenile Justice and Delinquency Prevention Outstanding Contributions Award and the Hermann Mannheim Prize of the International Centre for Comparative Criminology.
 His major research interest is in developmental criminology, and he is Director of the Cambridge Study in Delinquent Development, which is a prospective longitudinal survey of over 400 London males from age 8 to age 56.
-In addition to 700 published journal articles and book chapters on criminological and psychological topics, he has published 100 books, monographs and government publications.
+In addition to 735 published journal articles and book chapters on criminological and psychological topics, he has published 105 books, monographs and government publications, and 148 shorter publications.